FctsFxns/schultzen-web/_works/HistoriasAnarco-misticas.md

 You can watch a documentation of the performance [HERE](https://vimeo.com/662552033).
 Please ask us for the password and write to contact@christinaschultz.com

-The script of the piece will soon be available as a downloadable pdf under the rights of open source creative commons.
-Let us know if you want to use it.
+You [can download the script of the piece](/media/pdf/SCRIPTanaromistic.pdf) under the rights of open source creative commons.
+Out of curiosity, let us know if you are going to use it.

 ![image](/media/images/HistoriasAnarco.jpg)